OceanApocalypseStudios/RSML-Docs/docs/api/csharp/reference/RSML/RSDocument.md

 :   If set to `#!c# true`, expands `any` into Regex expression `.+`, indicating that any RID will be a match.

-`#!c# string? lineSeparation = null`
+`#!c# System.String? lineSeparation = null`

 :   The custom line separation character to use, instead of `#!c# System.Environment.NewLine`.
 Defaults to `null`.
 If `null`, falls back to `#!c# System.Environment.NewLine`.

 #### Returns
 `System.String`

-:   The string matching the return value of the only match that had a primary operator.
+:   The System.String matching the return value of the only match that had a primary operator.

 `null`